tj-tusharjain/azure-compute-docs/articles/virtual-machines/disk-encryption.md

 > [!IMPORTANT]
 > Temporary disks are not managed disks and are not encrypted by SSE, unless you enable encryption at host.
 >
 > Azure VMs that are version 5 and above (such as Dsv5 or Dsv6) automatically encrypt their temporary disks and (if in use) their ephemeral OS disks with encryption-at-rest.
-This encryption happens at the hardware level, it's not performed by SSE.
-If you enable encryption at host on these VMs, you may experience performance problems if you're using them with ephemeral OS disks, or their temporary disks.

 ## About encryption key management